 - Find a local fountain to go play in.
 Our city has three different local water fountains for the kids to play in, and they love it.
 It’s completely free, and a nice change of pace from the backyard, and is one of the coolest things to do near us (literally).

 - Visit a local astronomy park.
 I didn’t even know that these existed until we stumbled upon one recently.
 They host all sorts of fun events at night and give you a chance to view meteor showers, stars, and other heavenly bodies through a telescope.

 Indoor children activities

 When it’s too hot to sit through another minute at the playground, or you need things to do on a rainy day, try one of these indoor kids activities to keep them busy for cheap:

 - Make a care package for grandparents or other relatives.
 Create drawings, write poems or jokes, make crafts, or take photos of the kids to send to their grandparents.
-They’ll love receiving them, and your family will have fun making them.
+They’ll love receiving them, and your entire family will have fun making them.